 On December 26, 2001, the MIIT promulgated the Administrative Measures on Telecommunications Business Operating License, or the Telecom License Measures.
 On March 1, 2009, the MIIT issued the revised Telecom License Measures, which took effect on April 10, 2009.
+On July 3, 2017, Telecom License Measures was further revised and it took effect on September 1, 2017.
 The Telecom License Measures set forth the types of licenses required to operate value-added telecommunications services and the qualifications and procedures for obtaining such licenses.
 For example, an ICP operator providing value-added services in multiple provinces is required to obtain an inter-regional license, whereas an ICP operator providing the same services in one province is required to obtain a local license.